zhenzhongxu/vagrant-flink/README.md

 vagrant-flink
 ============================
+Currently supporting Apache Flink 1.2.1.

 # 1. Basics
-### Vagrant project to spin up a cluster of 3 task managers node and 1 job manager node, residing on 64-bit Ubuntu Linux virtual machines
+### Vagrant project to spin up a cluster of 2 task manager nodes and 1 job manager node, residing on 64-bit Ubuntu Trusty Linux virtual machines
 Ideal for development cluster on a laptop with at least 8GB of memory.

 # 2. Prerequisites